The images on this website are copyright 2021 Christopher Wayne Griffin / Bleed Proof Studio

-I had already had the spin put on my brain while on Guam, as shopping trips with my mom meant getting to buy comics, particularly the Warren publications like The Spirit, Eerie and Creepy, as well as Famous Monsters Of Filmland and, of course, Mad.
+I had already had the spin put on my brain while on Guam, since shopping trips with my mom meant getting to buy comics, particularly the Warren publications like The Spirit, Eerie and Creepy, as well as Famous Monsters Of Filmland and, of course, Mad.

-The ads in the backs of these magazines were my tiny lifeline to the larger world of graphic art, Science Fiction and what the older kids were into.
+The ads in the backs of these magazines were my tiny lifeline to the larger world of graphic art, Science Fiction and what older kids were into.
 I was permitted a small allowance to order from these ads.
 The wait was excruciating since Post Office deliveries to Guam were very slow in those days.

 One day I noticed an ad for a book by Les Daniels, titled, simply, COMIX.
 I was struck by the spelling of the word, with the x at the end, and with the oddly crude and unsettling cover image of a man in a yellow suit with a banana image printed on his back, punching a pig in the face.
 This was obviously not the typical drugstore comic book spinner fare and I had to get a closer look.
 Mind you, I was ten years old at this time.